Skip to main content

 There are two question writing groups: The MRCP(UK) (Speciality Question Group) SQG, and the SCE (Question Writing Group) QWG.

 The MRCP(UK) SQG produces questions for the MRCP(UK) Part 1 and Part 2 exams.
-It is made up of consultants from all specialties, who have a five-year tenure.
+It is made up of consultants from all specialties, who have a three-year tenure.
 They meet once a year, across two days and work to produce and calibrate the exam questions.

 Become a Question Writer